 A two-sided fireplace, with its subtly veined grey limestone and stained oak slats surround, divides the informal family room and kitchen area with the more formal dining space at the front of the house.

 A double-height lightwell in the foyer illuminates the path to the heart of the home.
 Beams of light produced by architectural cut-outs and lighting dance on the walls.

-Finally, the curved staircase in the centre of the home that we’re so obsessed with.
+Finally, the curved staircase in the centre of the Garden Circle House that we’re so obsessed with.
 Centrally located and spanning three storeys, it’s capped with an operable skylight, bringing light and ventilation deep into the house’s core.
 Made of sapele (by Berman Stairs) and curved in response to the horseshoe-shaped corridor up top, the staircase champions another design twist – a rounded pane of glass on the first landing enabling views to a hidden ground-floor study – which makes it an exceptional feature, not just a portal from one floor to another.

 And here we are at the very top of the stairs, where the private quarters reign.
 Here, further nods to the natural world abound, including more stunning millwork, biomorphic light fixtures and room-spanning wallpaper featuring flora, fauna and atmospheric motifs.
 Whether indoors or out, the family here always benefits from the soothing forces of Heather Dubbeldam’s bioliphic design.
 DUBBELDAM.CA